Families and Kids

 You may also want to check out the classes, programs and leagues organized by the City of Tempe each season.

-17. Support local at Tempe shops
+17. Support local Tempe shops

 Nothing captures the essence of a city quite as well as its locally owned shops, makers, artisans, creatives and culinary delights.
 Tempe is home to a robust array of places to discover, shop, savor and take home elements of what makes this city so unique.
 From apparel and books to treats and art, be sure to check out these spots that make shopping local such a rich and eclectic experience.
-For lovers of all things vintage and retro, we have these are the shops for you.
+For lovers of all things vintage and retro, these are the shops for you.

-18. Schedule a tour of the Eisendrath House
+19. Schedule a tour of the Eisendrath House

 This beautiful adobe home was built more than 80 years ago by Rose Eisendrath as a sign of protest against the Arizona resorts that wouldn’t accommodate her because of her Jewish heritage.
 Restored to its grandeur in the 1930s, the house contains educational interpretive displays, period furniture and vista views of the Valley of the Sun.